subdgtl/Monoceros/README.md

 |             |        |   Aggregate    |        |                 |
 |             |        |    Preview     |        |                 |

 Most of the Monoceros plug-in components serve for constructing, analyzing and processing data.
-The components try not to bring redundancy, therefore it does not do anything, that could be easily done with vanilla Grasshopper components.
+The components try not to bring redundancy, therefore it does not do anything that could be easily done with vanilla Grasshopper components.
 The three new Monoceros data types are seamlessly integrated into Grasshopper and cast from and to all relevant existing data types.
 All Monoceros components are compatible with the existing Grasshopper data types and ready to be used with existing Grasshopper components.

 ## 1.6.
 Data types